-<T10> Pre-Match Robot Placement - At the beginning of a match, each Alliance Robot must be set up on the Playing Field according to section 1.5.1 Pre-Match in the Game Manual Part 2.
-After Robots are set up on the Playing Field, Drive Teams must to stand completely inside the Alliance Station at the location (Station one or Station two) specified by the Qualification Match schedule.
+<T10> Pre- Match Robot Placement - At the beginning of a Match, each Alliance Robot must be set up on the Playing Field according to Section 4.5.1 Pre- Match in the Game Manual Part 2.
+After Robots are set up on the Playing Field, Drive Teams must stand inside the Alliance Station The Human Player for the Alliance must stand inside the designated Human Player Station.

 - a.
 During the Qualification Matches, the blue Alliance Robots are set up on the Playing Field first, unless the red Alliance waives their right to set up on the Playing Field second. - b.
 During the Elimination Matches, the 3rd and 4th seeded Alliance Robots are set up on the Playing Field first, unless the higher seeded Alliance waives their right to set up on the Playing Field second.
 Alliance color doesn't change the seeding of a Team during the Elimination Matches.
 If the 4th seed defeats the 1st seed in the Semi-Finals, they will still have to place their Robot on the field first in the Finals because their seeding will be lower than the 2nd or 3rd seed. - c.
-During Elimination Matches, 3 Team Alliances may only place Robots that are intended to compete in that match.
-Once two Robots are placed for the two teams competing in a match, the Alliance cannot swap in the 3rd Alliance's Robot for a Robot already placed.
+During Elimination Matches, 3 Team Alliances may only place Robots that are intended to compete in that Match.
+Once two Robots are placed for the two Teams competing in a Match, the Alliance cannot swap in the 3rd Alliance's Robot for a Robot already placed.

 - d.
 Teams may implicitly waive their right to place their Robots on the Playing Field last by placing their Robots on the Playing Field before or with the opposing Alliance.
-There is no need to tell the referees; Teams waive their right by the act of placing their Robots on the Playing Field. - e.
-Teams that unnecessarily delay the beginning of a match and/or field reset will incur a Minor Penalty for each offense.
+There is no need to tell the referees; Teams waive their right by the act of placing their Robots on the Playing Field. - Teams that unnecessarily delay the beginning of a Match and/or field reset will incur a Minor Penalty for each offense.

-Drive Teams are expected to stage their Robots for a match, and remove it from the Playing Field afterwards, safely and swiftly.
-Drive Team efforts that either intentionally or unintentionally delay the start of a match or the Field reset are not allowed.
+Drive Teams are expected to stage their Robots for a Match, and remove it from the Playing Field afterwards, safely and swiftly.
+Drive Team efforts that either intentionally or unintentionally delay the start of a Match or the Field reset are not allowed.
 Examples include, but are not limited to: